debiki/talkyard-prod-one/README.md

        ./scripts/prepare-os.sh 2>&1 | tee -a talkyard-maint.log

+   OOOPS be more explicit about precisely wht's needed

    If you don't want to run the whole script, you at least need to copy the sysctl `net.core.somaxconn` and `vm.max_map_count` settings in the script to your `/etc/sysctl.conf` config file — otherwise, the full-text-search-engine (ElasticSearch) won't work.
 Afterwards, run `sysctl --system` to reload the system configuration.

 1. Install Docker: (as root in `/opt/talkyard-v1/`)

+   OOOPS not Docker-Compose

        ./scripts/install-docker-compose.sh 2>&1 | tee -a talkyard-maint.log